 Figure 4.
-The X-, Y- and Z-Registers
+The X-register, Y-register and Z-Register

 In the different addressing modes these address registers have functions as fixed displacement, automatic increment, and automatic decrement (see the Instruction Set Reference for details).

 Stack Pointer

 The Stack is mainly used for storing temporary data, for storing local variables and for storing return addresses after interrupts and subroutine calls.
 The Stack Pointer Register always points to the top of the Stack.
 Note that the Stack is implemented as growing from higher memory locations to lower memory locations.
 This implies that a Stack PUSH command decreases the Stack Pointer.